DINA-Web/dina-collections-data-model-use-cases/glossary.md

 "Classification and the rules of nomenclature frequently cause species names to be changed or redefined.
 To be clear what we mean by a taxon name, we should refer to the name and the reference to the publication in which the species is described."
 Source: TDWG, TCS Executive Summary (2005).
-Retrieved from http://www.tdwg.org/fileadmin/subgroups/tnc/Exec_summary_TCS.pdf See TDWG [Taxon Concept Schema](http://www.tdwg.org/fileadmin/subgroups/tnc/Exec_summary_TCS_Appendix.pdf) appendix
+Retrieved from http://www.tdwg.org/fileadmin/subgroups/tnc/Exec_summary_TCS.pdf

+See TDWG [Taxon Concept Schema](http://www.tdwg.org/fileadmin/subgroups/tnc/Exec_summary_TCS_Appendix.pdf) appendix

 ## Taxon Name
 Names given to a [Taxon](#taxon) that could be independent of its classification (e.g. if rank is above the rank of genus).
+Taxon Names are labels in accordance with the rules of Biological Codes of Nomenclature.

 See DwC [scientificName](http://rs.tdwg.org/dwc/terms/index.htm#scientificName)